jneums/pokedbots-racing/docs/MARKETPLACE.md

 ### Finding Value
 - ✅ Browse by price to find cheap bots
-- ✅ Check faction distribution (God Class rare)
+- ✅ Check faction distribution (UltimateMaster ultra-rare with only 1 bot)
 - ✅ Look for naturally high stats
 - ✅ Consider win count for race eligibility